illixion/vscode-vibrancy-continued/README.md

 > For questions about troubleshooting, installing or uninstalling Vibrancy Continued, please check the [FAQs](#FAQs).

+> ❗️ Windows 10/11 users: **scroll down** to see an important warning regarding Windows support

 Enable Acrylic/Glass effect in VS Code.

 ![screenshot](./screenshot.png)